elizabethfuentes12/my_post/my_blogs/tutorial/build-your-own-knowledge-base-with-multilingual-Q&A-powered-by-generative-AI/index.md

 ```
 [Language code](https://docs.aws.amazon.com/translate/latest/dg/what-is-languages.html)

- Kendra delivere several sources to find the answer, but wouldn't a summarized result be better?, which leads us to the next step.
+ Kendra deliveres several sources to find the answer, but wouldn't a summarized result be better?.
+Which leads us to the next step.

 ## Add summarization to a multilingual Q&A intelligent database.